Cloth menstrual pad: Current use

 The majority of commercially available pads are manufactured by work-at-home moms or small businesses and can be purchased through some health food stores, specialty stores, and via Internet stores and marketplaces.
 They are available in a range of lengths and thicknesses, similar to disposable pads, with longer pads for night use and thinner and shorter pads for light use.
 Some manufacturers will allow the buyer to select the fabrics, shape and size of the pad so that they can be custom made to fit an individual and be as efficient as possible.

 Some people make their own cloth menstrual pads.
 These pads range from folded wash cloths to pads similar to the cloth menstrual pads available commercially.

 Cloth menstrual pads may be hand or machine washed, and then dried on a clothes line or in a clothes dryer, depending on the instructions from the manufacturer.
 (Different fabrics require different care methods.)
 Some people choose to rinse out their pads in cold water before putting them in the wash with their other clothing.
 Others do not rinse, but put the soiled pads straight into the wash.
 After washing it is recommended that the pads are dried in a hygienic area under direct sunlight.
 Sunlight acts as a disinfectant and prevents microbial growth, which may happen if the pads are not completely dry.

 When changing cloth menstrual pads away from home, some people place the soiled pads into a waterproof or Ziploc bag to keep them from drying out and to contain or prevent odor and then wash the pads when convenient.

-Stains sometimes occur.
-Some people prefer darker colored fabrics which do not show stains as much as light colored fabrics do.
-Causes of staining do not include allowing the blood to dry, but using hot water when washing the pad will, as hot water sets protein stains (blood).
-Often, soaking pads for at least 4–6 hours (or overnight) in cold water with an oxygen bleach can assist in stain removal.
-Drying cloth pads in sunlight can help to fade stains.

 The fabrics used range from 100% natural fibres to 100% synthetics.
 Some commonly used fabrics include terrycloth, cotton, silk, hemp, and Gore-Tex.
 Specialty fabrics such as hemp, bamboo terry, bamboo velour, soy French terry, wool interlock and polyurethane laminate (PUL) may be used.
 PUL may be purchased from online nappy/diaper supply stores.

 Some styles of cloth menstrual pad have a waterproof layer to help prevent the pad leaking through while other styles of cloth pad may rely on more layers of absorbency and not include waterproofing.
 Wool can also be used as a natural, breathable backing that provides leak protection.